removingnest109/openstream/README.md

 ## API Endpoints
 - `GET /api/tracks` — List all tracks (supports search)
 - `GET /api/tracks/{id}/stream` — Stream a track by ID
+- `GET /api/playlists` — List all playlists
+- `GET /api/playlists/id` — List songs in a selected playlist
 - `GET /health` — Health check
+- `POST /api/tracks/upload` — Upload a track from a local file
+- `POST /api/download` — Download a track from Youtube or Spotify
+- `POST /api/ingestion/scan` — Scan for new tracks
+- `POST /api/playlists` — Create a new playlist

 ## Customization
 You can change the music library path and database connection via command-line arguments or environment variables.